-- Engaging facilities to complete an RCA and action plan related to increasing pneumococcal vaccinations. - Sharing community coalition recommended educational resources from reputable sources that facilities could use to educate patients during vaccination conversations. - Assisting facilities with obtaining access to EQRS and providing instructions for reporting vaccinations. - Providing technical assistance to individual facilities that were experiencing barriers to reporting vaccinations in EQRS or were low performers. - Promoting the Vaccination Change Package.
+- Engaging facilities to complete an RCA and action plan related to increasing pneumococcal vaccinations. - Sharing educational resources from reputable sources that facilities could use to educate patients during vaccination conversations. - Providing technical assistance, including sharing best practices, to low performing facilities. - Assisting facilities with obtaining access to EQRS and providing instructions for reporting vaccinations.
+TA calls to individual facilities that were experiencing reporting barriers and or were low performers. - Sharing the Network provided Vaccination Change Package.